CONVERSATION PIECE :

 To see a full list (with links) of interviews which have been transcribed

 and posted on this website, click here.

 winning broadcaster Bruce Duffie was with WNIB, Classical 97 in Chicago

 from 1975 until its final moment as a classical station in February of 2001.

 His interviews have also appeared in various magazines and journals since

-and he now continues his broadcast series on WNUR-FM, as well
+1980, and he now continues his broadcast series on WNUR-FM, as well

 as on Contemporary Classical Internet Radio.